WinVector/vtreat/extras/ModelingPipelines.md

     ## [1]  0.328805547  0.017182136 -1.023561866 -0.005864751 -0.856758474
     ## [6]  0.493458036

+What is different is which system is holding the pipeline unevaluated.
+Earlier it was the `wrapr::UnaryFn` conventions, and now it is the `rquery::relop` conventions.

 In the above example we are somewhat fighting `rquery` as `rquery` is intended to work only on `data.frame`s and `data.table`s, and in this